cnry/fleek-versioned-router/README.md

 #### optional

-Enable this for model validation features.
+Enable this to add a model validation helper function to the controller context.

 #### accepts

-* `Boolean` - if set to true, enables model validation features
+* `Boolean` - if set to true, enables the model validation helper

 #### usage in controllers